rfmineguy/firefly-lib/README.md

 This is an intalled library
 For usage of the library you can view [FireflyLibTests](https://github.com/rfmineguy/firefly-lib-tests)

+The wiki page here will also be being worked on.

 ## Build instructions
 ### MacOS
 `git clone https://github.com/rfmineguy/firefly-lib --recursive`<br>